datarefuge/datarescue-dc/index.md

 <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d2120.5393250981792!2d-77.07383255877144!3d38.90908820078443!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0%3A0x2e8cec8bb12477d4!2sReiss+Science+Building!5e0!3m2!1sen!2sus!4v1486419654988" width="600" height="450" frameborder="0" style="border:0" allowfullscreen></iframe>
 </div>

-Over the course of two days datadescueDC will help to seed, sort, harvest, and store valuable and at risk federal government data in [Data Refuge], a project facilitated by the University of Pennsylvania's Program in Environmental Humanities.
+Over the course of two days datarescueDC will help to seed, sort, harvest, and store valuable and at risk federal government data in [Data Refuge], a project facilitated by the University of Pennsylvania's Program in Environmental Humanities.
 Specifically we will be using this [workflow